Yekuuun/tinyshell/README.md

 >[!Important]
 >This repo contains samples I wroted.
 It may not be perfect so don't blame me if you see potentials errors.

+>[!Warning]
+>I Had habit to use C under windows env so don't blame me if you see Windows synthax haha.

 **currently building solution...**